The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 My Sister’s Knitter by Andi Gal

-Andi uses her blog as a place to feature their knits, their favorite knitters, knitting inspirations as well as some crochet thrown in for good measure.
+Andi uses her blog as a place to feature their knits, their favorite knitters, knitting inspirations and some crochet thrown in.

-What We Love: My Sister’s Knitter yarn looks amazing and their patterns are also stunning.
+I Love: My Sister’s Knitter yarn looks amazing and their patterns are stunning.

 Shortrounds by Beth

-Beth was influenced by her Mum, Grandma and Aunties who were all knitters.
-She first started teaching herself how to knit and after a while, she created her own knitted designs.
+Beth was influenced by her Mum, Grandma and Aunties.
+She started teaching herself how to knit and created knitted designs.

-What We Love: Beth loves to share her knitted designs and offers a few free patterns on her blog.
-Her passion for designing knitted items is evident, as is her love of making.
+I Love: Beth loves sharing her knitted designs and offers free patterns on her blog.
+Her passion for designing knitted items is clear.

 Knit British by Louise Scollay

-Louise started her blog with a post on a local yarn and she was a bit ashamed to discover that almost all of her stash was imported wool.
+Louise started her blog with a post on a local yarn and she was ashamed to discover almost all of her stash was imported wool.